GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
+> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
 >
-> ~ *Bill Gates*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts